 - To activate a configuration, the database containing the objects to be replicated must be mounted and open.
-The length of time that activation takes varies, depending on the size, number and structure of the configured objects. - You can activate one configuration per datasource (PostgreSQL instance) on each system.
-For example, if there are ConfigA, ConfigB and ConfigC for instance of PostgreSQL, you can activate only one of them at a time. - Before you activate a configuration, use the verify config command to confirm that basic requirements for successful activation and replication have been satisfied.
+The length of time that activation takes varies, depending on the size, number and structure of the configured objects. - You can activate one configuration per PostgreSQL server on each system.
+For example, if there are ConfigA, ConfigB and ConfigC for instance dbname1, you can activate only one of them at a time.
+Activating another configuration for the same datasource automatically deactivates the first one. - Before you activate a configuration, use the verify config command to confirm that basic requirements for successful activation and replication have been satisfied.
 The command alerts you to potential problems that can cause the activation to fail.